AbbyHumphreys/Derby-Dual/README.md

 # WISHLIST
 - Change colors displayed according to which team selected
 - Change colors, logos, questions etc for more Derby teams
+- Make the hamburger icon close on click
+- Add an option to the contact form for the user to receive a copy

 # DEPLOYMENT